 - work required by a scholarship, assistantship or fellowship, work in the library, computer centers, administrative offices, and work performed on Hopkins’ premises for an outside contractor or firm as long as the employer provides direct services to students (i.e., the university bookstore, cafeteria, etc.), or where there are contractually funded research projects at the post-graduate level.
 Students should speak with their OIS advisor before they engage in any employment with these other entities to determine whether these provisions may apply to them.

 Please note OIS has identified several positions that may seem eligible for on-campus employment, but ultimately do NOT qualify and would require Curricular Practical Training (CPT) or other documentation, including positions with the following employers:

 - Kennedy Krieger Institute

-- Johns Hopkins Health System (including Community Physicians and all hospitals, EXCEPT Johns Hopkins Hospital on JHMI campus)
+- Johns Hopkins Health System (including Community Physicians and all hospitals, including the Johns Hopkins Hospital on the JHMI campus)

 - Johns Hopkins Home Care